Zacharias I of Armenia

 Catholicos Zacharias I of Armenia was the Catholicos of the Armenian Apostolic Church between 855 and 876.
 During his reign a severe earthquake rocked Dvin, during which Zacharias offered powerful prayers.
 It is said his prayers protected Dvin's church from damage.
+Zacharias was one of the main supporters of the Council of Shirakavan, in which he participated, and which was a council seeking unity with the Eastern Orthodox Church.
+Prior to convening the council, he exchanged cordial letters with Photios I of Constantinople.

 He died in the twenty-second year of his rule and was buried in Dvin's "cemetery of the holy fathers".